-Your boat uses battery switches to control delivery of DC power from the batteries.
-The battery switches are located behind an access door on the port wall of the cabin.
-When the engine is shut down or not providing a charge, the system will draw power from the house batteries.
-This will allow you to run all the boats functions without affecting the port or starboard battery.
+When the engines are shut down or not providing a charge, the boats systems will draw power from the house battery bank.
+This will allow you to run all the boats functions without affecting the port or starboard batteries.

-Remote Battery Parallel Switches
+Remote Battery Switches